dgllghr/stanchion/README.md

 The `USING stanchion` phrase tells SQLite to create `sensor_log` as a virtual table that is implemented by stanchion.

 The `SORT KEY` is required for all stanchion tables.
 It defines the clustered index, the order of the records in the table.
 The `SORT KEY` does not enforce uniqueness.
+Currently, the `SORT KEY` can only contain columns not expressions.

 Stanchion tables do not support foreign keys, primary keys, check, or unique constraints.
 These constraints are generally less useful in the scenarios that column-oriented tables are more useful and they are not widely supported across column-oriented databases.
 However, some of or all of these constraints may be introduced to stanchion in the future as options.